Analytics anyone can use.

 Here it should be pretty obvious, almost immediately, that both Maryland and Delaware have experienced increases significantly larger than those of most other states.
 By leveling the size of each state and by bringing Alaska and Hawaii closer to the action, the story is now popping right off the page.

 Now, you might be eager to draw some additional conclusions.
-Like, the West seems to have fared much better than the East, or there may be an issue just west of The Mississippi River.
-But this is where a hex-map can be the wrong choice of maps and may not win with best-practice hardliners.
+The West seems to have fared much better than the East; or there may be an issue just west of The Mississippi River.
+But this is where a hex-tile map can be the wrong choice of maps and may not win with best-practice hardliners.
 Look how far west Kentucky is pushed with this plotting.
 Kentucky is in actuality well east of the big river.
 And being from North Carolina, I know for a fact that Virginia is due north, not due west.
-So pick you poison and be sure to provide the right level of context so that your audiences is alert and can avoid any common pitfalls.
+So pick your poison and be sure to provide the right level of context so that your audience is alert and can avoid any common pitfalls.

-Bring your mapping coordinates from your hexmap-plot data source as follows:
+Bring your mapping coordinates from your hex-tile map-plot data source as follows:

 Notice that it appears our states are aligned yet upside down.
 This is due to the coordinates from our HexmapPlot.xlsx file where the states in the north had a lower value than those in the south.
 To correct this, we simply need to reverse the axis for the “Row” value: